tock/tock/doc/CI_Hardware.md

 - Board Path
     - This is the path of the Tock supported board in the official tock repository.
 The path must be provided when setting up the configuration.
 This is essentially the directory relative to the Tock boards directory.
 - Harness ID
+    - This is the specific Identity Number of the Raspberry Pi, which can be found with the command:
+    ```bash
+    $ cat /proc/cpuinfo
+    ```
-    - This is the specific Identity Number of the Raspberry Pi.
-This will be used in the test.config.toml which is kept for each board type to run tests on in the runner.
+    It is denoted by the tag "Serial" when printed on the terminal.
+This will be used in the test.config.toml which is kept for each board type to run tests on in the runner and can be set to run on specific RPis with this Harness ID.
 - Communication Protocol
     - Used to run tockloader
     - The list of communication protocols are provided, and one chosen must be in the list.